Electric Chassis: How Modern EVs Are Built

 Liquid cooling keeps batteries in the 20-40°C sweet spot.
 Too hot degrades life.
 Too cold kills range.
 Coolant circulates through the pack, then flows to radiators up front.

-In winter, the system reverses—uses motor waste heat to warm the battery before fast charging.
+In winter, the system reverses and uses motor waste heat to warm the battery before fast charging.

 Motor and Drivetrain